brianluft/arcadia/project/TASKS.md

 ## Phase - Safety
 Before every action (screenshot, mouse click, key press) we will inform the user and allow them to cancel.

-- [ ] Create class `SafetyPromptForm`.
+- [x] Create class `SafetyPromptForm`.
 This is a dialog with a label that tells the user what we're going to do, has a progressbar that goes backwards (filled to empty) as an N-second countdown, and a Cancel button.
     - Label text provided in constructor.
 Multi-line string.
     - Countdown in seconds provided in constructor.
     - 100ms timer updates the progressbar as it counts down to 0.
     - DialogResult OK is the countdown expired or Cancel if the user clicked Cancel or closed the dialog.
     - Set "Always On Top"
+    - *🤖 Created SafetyPromptForm.cs with TableLayoutPanel layout, countdown timer with 100ms intervals, progress bar that goes from full to empty, and proper modal dialog behavior with TopMost property.*

-- [ ] Create class `SafetyCrosshairForm`.
+- [x] Create class `SafetyCrosshairForm`.
 This is a borderless, transparent, modeless window with a thick blinking crosshair drawn at a particular screen coordinate.
 Crosshair thickness is 3px * dpi scaling factor with the target dead center, length 64px * dpi scaling factor.
 The idea is for mouse click confirmation, we will show the crosshair as an overlay on the screen, and then show the prompt on top.
     - Crosshair center `Point` in physical screen coordinates provided in constructor.
 It sets its own Location/Size in order to correctly cover the target position with the crosshair.
     - 250ms timer that toggles the crosshair between magenta and transparent.
     - Set "Always On Top"
     - Caller is expected to close the form, there's no other way for the user to close it.
+    - *🤖 Created SafetyCrosshairForm.cs with transparent overlay, DPI-aware crosshair sizing, 250ms blink timer, and proper overlay positioning centered on target point.*

-- [ ] Create class `SafetyRectangleForm`.
+- [x] Create class `SafetyRectangleForm`.
 This is a borderless, transparent, modeless window with either a magenta or transparent blinking solid color fill.
 The idea is for screenshot confirmation, we will blink a rectangle over the region about to be screenshotted.
     - `Rectangle` in physical screen coordinates provided in constructor.
 It sets its own Location/Size to these.
     - 250ms that toggles the fill between magenta and transparent.
     - Set "Always On Top"
     - Caller is expected to close the form, there's no other way for the user to close it.
+    - *🤖 Created SafetyRectangleForm.cs with transparent overlay that fills the entire target rectangle bounds, 250ms blink timer alternating magenta/transparent fill.*

-- [ ] Create class `SafetyManager`.
+- [x] Create class `SafetyManager`.
 Register DI singleton.
     - `void ConfirmScreenshot(Rectangle)`
         - If this is NOT a full-screen screenshot, show modeless rectangle form at the target rect.
         - Show modal prompt form, 2 second countdown.
 Move it near the target rectangle (but outside it) while also staying on-screen.